Where To Stay In Hoi An: Old Town, Beach Resorts, Rice Paddies, & More

 Cam Kim Island

-Until recently, the only way of getting to Cam Kim was by ferry, but a newly constructed bridge has made it more reachable, and it is now really close to the city—a comfortable bike ride away.
+Until recently, the only way of getting to Cam Kim was by ferry.
+But a newly constructed bridge has made it more reachable, and it is now really close to the city—a comfortable bike ride away.
 Because of the previous lack of access, the area’s development has remained much less than in the Old Town proximities.

 Stay with a British expat and a local Vietnamese woman in their home in the peaceful Cam Chau district.
-You’ll have the comfort of spacious double bedrooms with your private balcony, and delicious home-cooked meals.
+You’ll have the comfort of spacious double bedrooms with your private balcony, and delicious home-cooked breakfast.
 Rice Field Homestay guests rave about the attentiveness and welcoming feel of the hosts Mike and Hanh as they will give you tons of local secret spots to explore in Hoi An.